Jon Anderson: Health and spirituality

 Anderson was a smoker in the 1960s and 1970s and once tried cocaine, but "didn't like it."
 He now lives a healthier lifestyle, particularly in his later life, with vitamin supplements and meditation.
 In the mid-1970s, Anderson became a vegetarian, as did most members of Yes; however, in an interview he stated, "I was a veggie for a while, but again I grew out of that.
 But I do eat very healthy."
 In a 16 August 2006 interview on The Howard Stern Show, Anderson said he eats meat, mostly fish, on occasion.
 In the interview, he also stated he had a spiritual adviser that "helped him see into the fourth dimension".
 Before live performances, he often meditates in a tent with crystals and dreamcatchers, a practice he started in the 1980s.
 Anderson's religious beliefs are syncretic and varied, including respect for the Divine Mother Audrey Kitagawa.

 On 13 May 2008, Anderson suffered a severe asthma attack which required a stay in hospital.
 According to Yes' website, he was later "at home and resting comfortably."
 Yes' planned summer 2008 tour was subsequently cancelled, with the press release saying, "Jon Anderson was admitted to the hospital last month after suffering a severe asthma attack.
 He was diagnosed with acute respiratory failure and was told by doctors to rest and not work for a period of at least six months."
 Further health problems continued through 2008, resulting in Yes permanently replacing Anderson with vocalists Benoît David (2009–2012) and Jon Davison (2012–present).
 In September 2008, Anderson wrote that he's "so much better...so grateful and so blessed...I look forward to 2009 for the "Great Work" to come."
 He started singing again in early 2009.
-He returned to touring (solo) that year, performing along with Peter Machajdík and an ensemble of Slovakian musicians on Tribute To Freedom, an event to commemorate the fall of the Iron Curtain in former Czechoslovakia at Devin Castle near Bratislava, Slovakia, and continued touring in 2010 and the autumn of 2011, with Rick Wakeman for a UK tour (2010) and the eastern US (2011).
+He returned to touring (solo) that year, performing along with Peter Machajdík and an ensemble of Slovak musicians on Tribute To Freedom, an event to commemorate the fall of the Iron Curtain in former Czechoslovakia at Devin Castle near Bratislava, Slovakia, and continued touring in 2010 and the autumn of 2011, with Rick Wakeman for a UK tour (2010) and the eastern US (2011).